This post has been superseded by “The Best of the ’70s” page on the main site.

-In the seventies, Diana Nyad completed some fine swims: In 1975, she became the seventh woman to swim around Manhattan Island, setting the overall record in the process; and in 1979, she set a distance record by swimming from the Bahamas to Florida (102 miles, current and wind-aided, in 27½ hours).
+In the seventies, Diana Nyad completed some fine swims: In 1975, she became the seventh woman to swim around Manhattan Island, setting the overall record in the process; and in 1979, she swam from the Bahamas to Florida (102 miles, current and wind-aided, in 27½ hours).

 In 1974 Nyad finished #1 in the standings of the World Professional Marathon Swimming Federation (WPMSF).
-Nyad didn’t win a race that year, receiving the title on points, so her victory caused an uproar.
-Some members of the Federation felt that Nyad did not deserve the crown.
-These swimmers channeled their wrath onto Dennis Matuch, that year’s WPMSF president.
+However, Nyad didn’t win a single race that year.
+She received the title on points, so her victory caused an uproar.
+Some members of the Federation felt that Nyad didn’t deserve the crown.
+These swimmers channeled their wrath towards Dennis Matuch, that year’s WPMSF president.
 Matuch described the brouhaha in “When is a World Champion Not a World Champion” (from the January 1975 issue of Swimming World magazine):

 I was accused of partiality and dishonesty.
 How could a swimmer who had two sixths, one tenth, one 14th, one 21st, and one 13th place (Diana Nyad) beat out a swimmer who had one first, two seconds, and a third (Sandra Bucha) for the world’s championship?

 In Nyad’s other four seasons on the pro swimming circuit, she placed 2nd twice and 3rd three times (results here).
-In 1976, Nyad attempted the English Channel three times without success, something she’d rather we forget.
+In 1976, Nyad attempted the English Channel three times without success, something she wants us to forget.
 In 1978, she made the first of her four or five (depending on who’s counting) unsuccessful Cuba-to-Florida attempts.

 Below I’ve condensed a passionate, well-researched list from writer and marathon swimmer Elaine Howley (via the Marathon Swimmers Forum).
-I left off some of the great swimmers Elaine includes, and I wrung out the writing to leave mainly numbers; you should treat yourself to the original.
+I left off some of the great swimmers Elaine includes, and I wrung out the writing to leave mainly numbers.
+Treat yourself to the original here.

-A main reason Nyad can get away with her absurd claims: the difficulty of gathering and collating marathon swimming data.
+A fundamental reason Nyad can get away with her absurd claims is the difficulty of gathering and collating marathon swimming data.
 Thankfully, Elaine and others have swum to the rescue:

 Nyad loves to use De Nijs as a foil and to denigrate her in the process.
 But De Nijs was the far better swimmer.